mnjm/bottomline.nvim/README.md

 },
 ```

-You can pass sub-table to custom configurations to setup call, for ex
+You can pass custom configurations to setup call, for ex

 ```lua
 require('bottomline.nvim').setup({